 University College London

 Dr Simon Lewis is Reader in Global Change Science at University College London, as a half time position.
 He holds an equivalent position at the University of Leeds.
-Simon is also a Royal Society University Research Fellow (2004-present), and in 2011 received a Philip Leverhulme Prize recognising the international impact of his research.
+Simon was a Royal Society University Research Fellow (2004-2013), and in 2011 received a Philip Leverhulme Prize recognising the international impact of his research.
+In 2014 he was listed as one of the world’s most highly cited scientists in the Environment/Ecology field (see highlycited.com).
 He gained a PhD from the University of Cambridge studying in the Department of Plant Sciences.

-Simon is a plant ecologist with a central focus on tropics and global environmental change.
+Simon is a plant ecologist by training with a central focus on the tropics and global environmental change including climate change.
 His primary interest is in how humans are changing the Earth as a system.
 This is because one of the key issues facing humanity in the 21st century will be to address how a population of at least 8 billion can lead fulfilled lives without breaching environmental thresholds that may cause serious social, economic and environmental disruption, or even more severe outcomes.

-Simon has supervised four successful PhD students, and currently supervises a further four students (three in Leeds).
-He has 24 successful grant applications from his PhD onwards that funded his PhD, post-doc and fellowship positions, obtained from ten funders including the National Environment Research Council, Royal Society, Leverhulme Trust, Government of Gabon, Gordon and Betty Moore Foundation, David and Lucile Packard Foundation.
-He has published over 50 peer-reviewed journal articles and book chapters, including in Science, Nature and the world’s oldest ongoing scientific journal, Philosophical Transaction of the Royal Society.
+Simon has supervised or co-supervised eight successful PhD students, and currently supervises a further six students (three in Leeds).
+He has 29 successful grant applications from his PhD onwards that funded his PhD, post-doc and fellowship positions, obtained from ten funders including the National Environment Research Council, Royal Society, Leverhulme Trust, Government of Gabon, Gordon and Betty Moore Foundation, David and Lucile Packard Foundation.
+He has published 10 book chapters, 3 major databases and 75 peer-reviewed papers in leading journals, including in Science, Nature and the world’s oldest ongoing scientific journal, Philosophical Transaction of the Royal Society.
 In addition, he has given invited lectures on every inhabited continent.